 Kids Get Crafty: Fairy Fish Magic

-Welcome back to Kids Get Crafty!
-This week we decided to have a go at recycled materials again… it was prompted by the fact that we received some “Fairy Liquid Washing Gel” and I thought that the bottle looked a bit like a fish… so I looked at the other Fairy bottles and thought… we can make our own fish school here!
-It is also as a thank you to Fairy, for sending us a lovely goody bag as well as sending Red Ted to his VERY FIRST cinema experience: Winnie The Pooh.
-Suffice to say that he had a lovely time and that he now thinks that cinema is the best thing ever.
+This week we decided to have a go at recycled materials again… it was prompted by the fact that we received some “Fairy Liquid Washing Gel” and I thought that the bottle looked a bit like a fish… so I looked at the other Fairy bottles and thought… we can make our own recycled fish school here!
+We love fun Crafts for Kids.

 The Book